VolkovLabs/business-media/README.md

 - You can fit image dimensions to the panel size, keep the original values, or adjust dimensions based on the manually supplied values.
 - Allows adding a URL with a title to navigate to other dashboards when clicking the image.
 URL supports dashboard variables.
 - Support for MP4 and WEBM video files with the definitions (`data:video/mp4;base64,ENCODED-CONTENT` and `data:video/webm;base64,ENCODED-CONTENT`)
-- Support for MP3 and OGG audio files with the efinitions (`data:audio/mp3;base64,ENCODED-CONTENT` and `data:audio/ogg;base64,ENCODED-CONTENT`)
+- Support for MP3 and OGG audio files with the definitions (`data:audio/mp3;base64,ENCODED-CONTENT` and `data:audio/ogg;base64,ENCODED-CONTENT`)
 - Provides a toolbar to download, zoom, and navigate between multiple images.

 ## Documentation